- Contractor classification

 - USC Low-Risk Contractor Health and Safety Checklist

-- ‘USC Moderate and/or High-Risk Contractor Package’, which includes:
+- ‘USC Moderate and/or High-Risk Contractor Package’:

 - USC Moderate and High-Risk Contractor Induction Guide

 - USC Moderate and High-Risk Contractor Health and Safety Checklist

 All staff, students, volunteers and contractors at USC must comply with this guideline, when engaging contractors to undertake work at or for USC, or when contracted to undertake work at or for USC.

 Contractors will be classified according to the level of risk associated with the work they will be undertaking at or for USC, to ensure that they receive appropriate health and safety information.

 - Low-risk contractors

 - High-risk contractors